alireza9978/alireza9978.github.io/_pages/about.md

   - /about.html
 ---

-Master's Student in Computer Science | IoT & Machine Learning Researcher
+AI Researcher | M.Sc.
+Computer Science at UNB

-I am a graduate student at the University of New Brunswick, specializing in smart city applications, IoT, and machine learning.
-My research focuses on innovative solutions for real-world challenges, from water quality monitoring to fall detection systems for the elderly.
-With a passion for cutting-edge technology, I’ve developed frameworks that enhance efficiency, privacy, and sustainability in various domains.
-My goal is to drive impactful changes through data-driven insights and intelligent systems.
+I’m an AI Researcher and M.Sc.
+Computer Science student at the University of New Brunswick, focusing on machine learning, IoT, and robotics.
+At UNB’s AELab, I design and optimize intelligent systems, combining AI with real-world data to solve complex problems.
+My experience includes developing ML microservices, predictive models, and anomaly detection systems using Python, TensorFlow, and PyTorch.
+I’ve contributed to publications on fall detection, explainable health diagnostics, and federated learning.
+With a strong foundation in data preprocessing, model deployment, and interdisciplinary collaboration, I aim to apply AI in meaningful, scalable ways.